Master of Business Administration

 BN 602 Employment Law: 3 semester hours

-The course's focus is to develop advanced skills and understanding aspects of the law that impact human capital in the workplace.
-This is an ever changing topic and will be imperative for businesses to stay abreat on the legal aspects of managing people.
+The focus of this course is to develop advanced skills and understanding aspects of the law that impact human capital in the workplace.
+This is an ever changing topic and will be imperative for businesses to stay abreast on the legal aspects of managing people.

 BN 610 Quantitative Modeling For Decision Makng: 3 semester hours

 This course is a survey of statistical and mathematical programming models and their applications in business and management.
 These techniques include statistical distributions, mulitple regression, linear and Integer Programming, Network Models, and transportation and assignment method, Game Theory, Decision Theory, Queuing and Goal Programming.